-If you’re planning a vintage shopping trip along Maine’s coast, Cabot Mill Antiques in Brunswick, Maine is one stop you won’t want to miss.
-Housed in a historic textile mill overlooking the Androscoggin River, this expansive antique mall is filled with over 160 vendors offering everything from coastal vintage decor and nautical treasures to charming church baskets, artwork, and rare collectibles.
-GET DIRECTIONS
+If you’re planning a vintage shopping trip along Maine’s coast, Cabot Mill Antiques in Brunswick, Maine, is one stop you won’t want to miss.
+Housed in a historic textile mill overlooking the Androscoggin River, this expansive antique mall features over 160 vendors offering everything from coastal vintage decor and nautical treasures to charming furnishings, artwork, and rare collectibles.
+Get Directions

 A Day Thrifting at Cabot Mill Antiques in Brunswick, Maine